<

 Eriobotrya japonica Loquat

-Geijera parvifiora Australian willow
+Geijera parvifiora Australian Willow*

 Leptospermum laevigatum Australian Tea Tree

-Lyonothamnos floribunda Catalina Ironwood
+Lyonothamnus floribundus Catalina Ironwood*

 Melaleuca quinquenervia (aka M. leucadendra) Cajeput Tree

-Meterosideros excelsus* New Zealand Christmas Tree
+Metrosideros excelsus** New Zealand Christmas Tree

-Pinus canaiensus Canary Island Pine
+Pinus canariensus Canary Island Pine

-Pittosporum crassifolium
+Pittosporum crassifolium Karo Tree*

 Podocarpus gracilior Fern Pine

-Prunus cerasfolia Flowering plum
+Prunus cerasifera Flowering plum

 Rhamnus alaternus Italian Buckthorn